openvm-org/openvm/docs/specs/vm/continuations.md

 ### Design

 Persistent memory requires three chips: the `PersistentBoundaryChip`, the `MemoryMerkleChip`, and a chip to assist in hashing, which is by default the `Poseidon2Chip`.
-For simplify the discussion, define constants `C` equal to the number of field elements in a hash value, `L` where the addresses in an address space are $0..2^L$, `M` and `AS_OFFSET` where the address spaces are `AS_OFFSET..AS_OFFSET + 2^M`, and `H = M + L - log2(C)`. `H` is the height of the Merkle tree in the sense that the leaves are at distance `H` from the root.
+To simplify the discussion, define constants `C` equal to the number of field elements in a hash value, `L` where the addresses in an address space are $0..2^L$, `M` and `AS_OFFSET` where the address spaces are `AS_OFFSET..AS_OFFSET + 2^M`, and `H = M + L - log2(C)`. `H` is the height of the Merkle tree in the sense that the leaves are at distance `H` from the root.
 We define the following interactions: